cclearpartners/myi-docs/src/guides/create-an-html-report-a-step-by-step-guide.md

 ## Maintenance

-You can use the MyInsights+ Lightning App to, among other things, get an overview of the HTML Reports that may need to be updated.
+You can use the Insights+ Lightning App to, among other things, get an overview of the HTML Reports that may need to be updated.
 ZIPs that were uploaded more than 6 months ago are listed in a table.